25+ Things That Can Go Wrong When Traveling With a Disability in Europe

 or this Athens neighborhood with sidewalk steps (on the right)??

-7) Needing a replacement wheelchair part – When I was traveling in a wheelchair alone in Normandy, I managed to get flat tire on my wheelchair.
+7) Needing a replacement wheelchair part – When I was traveling in a wheelchair alone in Normandy, I managed to get a flat tire on my wheelchair.
 Like a good Boy Scout, I had brought a spare inner tube…but I managed to puncture that one too!
 Bike shops were closed on Sunday, and I learned a helpful “can’t-miss way to fix a flat” (listed in my 101 Disabled Travel Tips).

 8) Over paying #1 – We get requests all the time from brick and mortar travel agents who need our assistance.
 A disabled traveler asks for their help and, instead of referring them elsewhere, the travel agent will book the trip through us and put their own 10% mark-up on it…without adding any value to the trip!